iced-rs/iced/CONTRIBUTING.md

 This is a very important step.
 It helps to coordinate work, get on the same page, and start building trust.
 Please, do not skip it!
 Remember that [Code is the Easy Part] and also [The Hard Parts of Open Source]!

+Provided you get in touch first, all kinds of contributions are welcome!
+Here are a few interesting ideas:

+- New widgets: toggle, table, grid, color picker, video...
+- New renderers: `iced_piet` (already in the works!), `iced_skia`, `iced_raqote`, `iced_pathfinder`...
+- New shells: `iced_sdl` could be useful for gamedev!
+- Better style generation for `iced_web`
+- Optimizations for `iced_wgpu`
+- Alternative to [`wgpu_glyph`] for proper (shaped), efficient text rendering
+- Time travelling debugger built on top of Iced itself
+- Cool website to serve on https://iced.rs

-Iced is in its infancy and, besides directly writing code, there are many other different ways you can contribute.
+Moreover, Iced is in its infancy and, besides directly writing code, there are many other different ways you can contribute.
 To name a few:

 - Writing tutorials or blog posts
 - Improving the documentation